BinayakJha/Automation-Programs/README.md

 </div>

-2 pull-requests Per Github User
+Min - 2 pull-requests Per Github User (No spam all codes are reviewed before they are accepted) Max - 4 pull-requests Per Github User (NO spam all codes are reviewed before they are accepted)
 ---

 📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.**